AlexanderNorup/Croc1-AutoSplitter/README.md

 - EmuHawk (BizHawk) (2.6.1, 2.6.2 & 2.6.3)

 ## Known issues:
-- Duckstation emulator detection is **sometimes** broken.
-Restarting the game in duckstation sometimes fixes the issue.
-Sometimes you have to restart the game multiple times for the autosplitter to find it.
 - The autosplitter sometimes is unable to attach to ePSXe.
 Starting LiveSplit as administrator should fix the issue.

 You can view logs using [Sysinternals DebugView](https://learn.microsoft.com/en-us/sysinternals/downloads/debugview).